The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

 Permits are required since 2022, and you can apply for them via a lottery system conducted by the National Park Service, or else you can book a guided hike that includes permits.

-This travel guide for the Angels Landing Zion hike will explain how to do it safely, where to find the trail head in Utah, how to get Angels Landing permits, and everything else you need to know before you go!
+This travel guide for Angels Landing will explain how to get permits, where to find the trailhead, how to do the hike safely, and everything else you need to know before you go!

 Quick Facts